cotishq/alchemyst-devops-assignment/README.md

 ---

-## Production Hardening
+## Production Best Practices & Hardening

-Things I would do before putting this in production:

-- **HTTPS** - Put an ACM certificate behind an ALB or use Caddy for automatic Let's Encrypt.
-All traffic is currently plain HTTP.
-- **Authentication** - Add API key or JWT validation on the nginx layer.
-The endpoint is currently open to anyone.
-- **Secrets management** - Move `III_URL` and any API tokens to AWS Secrets Manager or SSM Parameter Store instead of environment variables in docker-compose files.
-- **Observability** - Ship container logs to CloudWatch via Fluent Bit; add Prometheus + Grafana dashboards for request latency and error rates (iii already exposes OpenTelemetry traces).
-- **SSH hardening** - Replace direct SSH access with AWS SSM Session Manager — no open port 22 at all.
-- **Instance resilience** - Wrap EC2 instances in Auto Scaling Groups (min=1) so failed instances are automatically replaced.
+Prior to deploying this system to production, the following enhancements should be implemented:
+* **Transport Layer Security (HTTPS)**: Implement SSL/TLS termination by placing an Application Load Balancer (ALB) in front of Nginx, or using Caddy with Let's Encrypt certificates.
+* **Access Control & Auth**: Protect the public `/v1/chat/completions` endpoint by adding API key authorization, JWT verification, or OAuth2 middleware at the Nginx ingress layer.
+* **Dynamic Secrets Management**: Secure connection strings, keys, and endpoints like `III_URL` by retrieving them at runtime from AWS Secrets Manager or Systems Manager (SSM) Parameter Store.
+* **Telemetry & Monitoring**: Set up centralized log aggregation (e.g., AWS CloudWatch Logs via Fluent Bit) and monitoring metrics using Prometheus and Grafana (leveraging the OpenTelemetry hooks built into `iii`).
+* **Access Security (SSM)**: Disable open SSH port 22 entirely on security groups, and utilize AWS Systems Manager Session Manager for shell access to nodes.
+* **High Availability**: Deploy instances across multiple Availability Zones (Multi-AZ) and place them inside Auto Scaling Groups (ASGs) to automatically recover from hardware failures.
-- **Input validation** - Add a schema validation layer on nginx/API gateway to reject malformed payloads before they reach workers.
+* **Payload Validation**: Integrate JSON schema validation at the gateway level to reject bad requests early before they consume precious downstream LLM worker cycles.

 ---

-## Scaling to 100x Larger Model (~27B parameters)

-- **GPU instances** - Move inference-worker to `g4dn.xlarge` (T4, 16GB VRAM) or `g5.xlarge` (A10G, 24GB VRAM).
-A 27B model in Q4 quantization fits in ~16GB VRAM.
-- **Model storage** - Store the GGUF file on EFS or S3 and mount it at runtime instead of baking a 30GB+ Docker image.
-Boot time drops from minutes to seconds.
-- **Inference server** - Replace raw `transformers` with `llama.cpp` HTTP server or `vLLM` for batching, KV-cache reuse, and continuous batching — 10–50x higher throughput.
-- **Request queuing** - Add SQS between caller-worker and inference-worker.
-Inference at this scale takes 5–30 seconds; a queue decouples the API tier and prevents timeouts.
-- **Autoscaling** - Auto Scaling Group on inference VMs triggered by SQS queue depth via CloudWatch.
-Scale in/out based on demand.
-- **Multi-AZ** - Spread inference VMs across two availability zones for resilience.
-- **Spot Instances** - Use EC2 Spot for inference VMs to cut compute cost by 60–90%.
+## Scaling for Large Models (e.g., 27B Parameters)

+Scaling to support massive models requires upgrading the infrastructure and compute paradigm:
+* **Accelerated Compute (GPUs)**: Migrate inference workloads from CPU instances to GPU-accelerated EC2 instances (e.g., `g5.xlarge` with NVIDIA A10G or `g6.xlarge`).
+* **Decoupled Model Storage**: Instead of bundling massive weights in Docker images, store the GGUF/model weights on AWS Elastic File System (EFS) or S3, and mount/download them dynamically on instance boot.
+* **Dedicated Inference Engines**: Replace standard PyTorch/Transformers pipelines with high-throughput engines like `vLLM` or `llama.cpp` server to benefit from continuous batching, KV caching, and optimized kernels.
+* **Asynchronous Processing**: Decouple the request flow by putting an Amazon SQS queue between the gateway worker and the inference nodes.
+This prevents client timeouts during peak load or long generation times.
+* **Predictive Autoscaling**: Configure Auto Scaling Groups for the inference worker pool based on SQS queue depth or custom CloudWatch metrics to dynamically handle load spikes.